 The vast majority of the Wild West’s legendary old bars burned down over the years (all that dry wood and gaslight didn’t help), but the bar that’s today known as Big Nose Kate’s Saloon is located inside what was used to be known as the Grand Hotel, which was built in 1880.
 The building did burn down — in 1882 — and the quickly rebuilt building did away with the hotel entirely and just kept the bar.
 Today it’s one of Tombstone’s most historic watering holes, and a true survivor of the Old West.

 Arkansas’ oldest bar dates back to 1905, when it was opened as a bar and casino.
-Although it's a great getaway today, Hot Springs had a bit of a reputation back in those days, and over the years Al Capone, Lucky Luciano, and plenty of other mobsters hung out (and visited their bookies) here.
+Hot Springs had a bit of a reputation back in those days, and over the years Al Capone, Lucky Luciano, and plenty of other mobsters hung out (and visited their bookies) here.
 Al Jolson played there in 1915, and Mae West rolled through in the ‘30s.
 It became a speakeasy during Prohibition, and still retains that old-time atmosphere to this day.

 J-Bar at Hotel Jerome/Yelp

 The Hotel Jerome was hailed as one of the finest hotels in the West when it opened in Aspen in 1889, and today it’s the oldest hotel in town, home to the oldest bar in the state (Golden’s Buffalo Rose Tavern opened in 1859, but the building it’s in dates from 1902).
 A four-month top-to-bottom renovation in 2012 revitalized it and restored it to its former glory, and the bar still retains many of its original furnishings (and is a perfect spot for an après-ski cocktail).